CI/CD for PHP Projects: Getting Started

 run: ./vendor/bin/phpstan analyse src/ --level=max

 PHPStan requires configuration to define which rules to enforce.
 Starting at level 0 and gradually increasing the strictness is usually more practical than enabling all checks at once, which often produces thousands of errors in legacy codebases.
-Set a threshold in your configuration that fails the build if too many errors are introduced by new changes.
+Set a threshold in your configuration that fails the build if too many new errors are introduced by changes.

 Notifying on Build Failures